All Episodes

 Grandma, what?

-My grandma drank my paint fucking movie.
+My grandma drank my pot.

-Like uh the thing that the king kind of sticks out to me is why did they give out her address but take the package back?
+Like, uh, the thing that the king kind of sticks out to me is, why did they give out her address but take the package back?

 Yeah, what happened to the package?

-What kind of sense Does that make?
+What kind of sense does that make?

-Like, oh yeah, we delivered it to this address, and it's like, well, if it's already back at your freaking like destination, why the hell did you tell them to go there?
+And it's like, well, if it's already back at your freaking like destination, why the hell did you tell them to go there?

 Like, just give them the damn package.